 1 egg or 2 egg whites

-2. Mix the apples with brown sugar, lemon zest, cornstarch, and ¼ cup of the flour mix.
+1. Mix the apples with brown sugar, lemon zest, cornstarch, and ¼ cup of the flour mixture.

-3. Whisk salt, baking powder, and sugar into the remaining flour.
+2. Whisk salt, baking powder, granola and sugar into the remaining flour.

-5. Make a well in the center of the dry mix and pour in buttermilk (or skim milk/lemon juice) and add egg or egg whites.
+4. Make a well in the center of the dry mix and pour in buttermilk (or plain Greek yogurt) and add egg or egg whites.
 Stir together quickly.

-8. Sprinkle toasted almonds and Turbinado sugar evenly across the top (optional).
+7. Sprinkle toasted almonds evenly across the top.

-9. Bake at 400 degrees for around 40 minutes or until topping is golden brown and fruit is bubbly.
+8. Bake at 400 degrees Fahrenheit for around 40 minutes or until topping is golden brown and fruit is bubbly.